DreamsideInteractive/FrozenFlameServer/README.md

 ```
 *Thanks to Chester for community support.*

+## Example Install and launch files

+### Install/Update - Create a .bat  or .sh file with the following contents to install the dedicated server.

+`
+"path\to\steamcmd.exe" +force_install_dir "path\to\install\DedicatedServer" +login anonymous +app_update 1348640 validate +quit
+`

+### Launcher -Create a .bat  or .sh file with the following contents to launch you server.

+`
+"path\to\FrozenFlameServer.exe" -log -LOCALLOGTIMES -MetaGameServerName="YOURSERVERNAME" -ip=xxx.xxx.xxx.xxx -Port=YOURPORT -queryPort=YOURPORT -RconPort=YOURPORT -RconPassword=YOURPASSWORD
+`

 # Command line arguments

 `-log` - Shows a server console

 `-LOCALLOGTIMES` - Use a local timezone

+`-port` - Sets custom Game port.
+This is used by client to connect

+`-queryPort` - Sets custom Query Port.
+Used by Steam to get server info

+`-ip` - Sets your public IP

 `-MetaGameServerName=CoolServer` - Set server name